5 Steps to Effective VCAT-Compliant Architectural Visualisations

 Alternatively, if the budget for the project doesn’t allow for an additional surveyor – then a surveyor’s measuring wheel with one decimal point accuracy can be used to triangulate the location of the camera point to the nearest identifiable point on the survey.
 We use a Lufkin survey measuring wheel, which suffices for this purpose.

 It is very important to obtain a CAD formatted survey of the site from the architect or client as you’ll need to draft the camera points accurately on the survey to be able to use it effectively in 3D software.
 Check the scale of the surveyor’s CAD file, as it is often in metres, rather than millimetres.

 Once the photo-matching stage is completed, the model needs to be well organised and able to be adjusted swiftly, as required.
 Often, we are given minimal time to process the model / CAD information from the architects and have it ready for the rendering stage.

 Whilst a lot of architects we work with utilise 3D architectural software, the models created in Sketchup, ArchiCAD or Revit 3D packages need a lot of work to convert across into a usable 3D Studio Max model.
-Quite often, those models have been developed from concept stage and, although sufficient for preliminary visuals in council meetings, they are not enough for accurate 3D photo-montage visualisations.
+Quite often, those models have been developed from the concept stage and, although sufficient for preliminary visuals in council meetings, they are not enough for accurate 3D photo-montage visualisations.

-Keys to Model Accuracy and Fluidity
+Keys to Model Accuracy

 1. Massing Neighbouring Context

-As well as matching up the camera through survey or 3D data, it is very useful to also block model some of the neighbouring buildings.
+As well as matching up the camera through the survey or 3D data, it is very useful to also block model some of the neighbouring buildings.
 These can further confirm photo-matching – especially if the subject site is a long distance away or obstructed.